 KE activities and Impact Cases

-The Division of Molecular & Cell Biology has a wide range of KE activities and various impact cases.
+The Research Division for Molecular & Cell Biology has a wide range of KE activities and various impact cases.

 HKU Plant Scientists Identify New Strategy to Enhance Rice Grain Yield